K4rian/tessy/README.md

 - Tries to read the Tesseract installation directory in the registry.
 The registry entry only exists if Tesseract has been previously installed using any Windows precompiled setups.
-If the Tesseract executable is located, its path is returned as an string.
+If the Tesseract executable is located, its path is returned as a string.
 ## tessy.run(parameters=None, silent=False)
 Run Tesseract with the given parameters and return the output as tuple.